JackGruber/jackgruber.github.io/_drafts/docker-multi.md

 layout: post
 title: Push a multi architecture image to Docker Hub
 show-img: true
-image: /img/hello_world.jpeg
+image: /img/docker.png
 ---
-To create docker images with multi architecture support, create your docker image as usual with a tag for the architecture and push them to the Docker Hub.
+To create Docker images with multi architecture support, create your Docker image as usual with a tag for the architecture and push them to the Docker Hub.
 After all images has been pushed, create a manifest file and push them as :latest image to the Docker Hub.